 American Express Membership Rewards

-If your credit or charge card participates in American Express’s U.S. Membership Rewards program, you can earn double points on every Uber purchase, or use your accumulated points to pay for Uber rides.
+If your spending card participates in American Express’s U.S. Membership Rewards program, you can earn double points on every Uber purchase, or use your accumulated points to pay for Uber rides.
 When you use the app to request your ride, specify whether you’d like to earn or redeem points for it.

 Specific American Express cards may have even juicier Uber-related welcome offers.
 The Platinum Card from American Express comes with $15 in Uber credits each month, plus a $20 bonus in December.

 Driver and Passenger Ratings